What to Expect and How to Prepare

 When do we receive our baby’s birth certificate?

 You likely won’t receive a birth certificate while in the birth mother’s state.
 That’s because the birth mother will complete birth certificate forms while still in the hospital, which will be sent to the state.
-Once your adoption process is finalized, it may take a bit of time for you to get your child’s new amended birth certificate showing you as parents.
+Once your adoption process is finalized, it may take a bit of time for you to get your baby’s new amended birth certificate showing you as parents.

 Resources on Adopting a Newborn from the Hospital